twig40k/twig40k.github.io/index.md

 <br/>

 ### Undergraduate Research
-I participated in an undergraduate research projected focused around self healing concrete.
-We looked at optimizing bacterial yield of calcium carbonate by varying urea and nutreint broth concentrations.
+I participated in an undergraduate research project focused around self healing concrete.
+We looked at optimizing bacterial yield of calcium carbonate by varying urea and nutrient broth concentrations.
 This [project](<SiteFiles/Bact Poster (2).pdf>) was presented at SNHU Undergraduate Research Day in April 2025.
 <img src="SiteFiles/poster.jpg" align="left" width=500>

 <br/>